 “It’s important that people know that a lot of Canadian women have done some pretty extraordinary things,” says Marilyn Dickson, a member of an international women pilot’s organization that was instrumental in getting Eileen recognized.
 “It’s important that young people know some of the history, especially our Canadian history.”

 Although Eileen died in 1968 at age 60, her flying spirit lives on.

 * Authored by The Ninety Nines Inc - The East Canada Section

 Thank you for visiting COPA Flight 68!

-Please note that during Covid 19 restrictions several of the planned events appearing in our 2021 calendar are temporarily on hold.
+Please note that during Covid 19 restrictions our public events have been postponed to 2022.
+Actual dates are posted on our event calendar.
 We promise to keep you updated!